just95/toml.dart/README.md

 }
 ```

+An example for loading a configuration file via HTTP can be found in [`./example/http_config_loader`][toml-dart/example/http_config_loader].

-If your code is running on the **server**, you can load configuration files from the local file system.
+If your code is running in the **Dart VM**, you can load configuration files from the local file system.
 Simply import the `toml.loader.fs` library and call the static `FilesystemConfigLoader.use` method, e.g., from your `main` function.

 ```dart